ianjum/ianjum.github.io/_teaching/2018-lecturer-CSC-DU.md

 permalink: /publication/2018-lecturer-CSC-DU
 ---

-*Course Instructor:* Compiler Design and Construction, Computer Architecture and Organization

-*Lab Instructor:* Introduction to Programming Language, Algorithms, Data and Telecommunication Systems
+I taught two courses (*Compiler Design & Construction* and *Computer Architecture & Organization*) as primary instructor over the course of 2016 to 2018.
+I have also instructed in several labs (*Introduction to Programming Language*, *Algorithms*, and *Data and Telecommunication Systems*) and helped the primary instructor accordingly.